What can Town Councils do?

 Who we are & what we do

-Northampton Town Council will consist of 25 elected councillors who will serve for an initial five year term, followed by four year terms.
+Northampton Town Council will consist of 25 elected councillors who will serve for a four year term - see the Councillors page for more information.

 The Town Council Office will be located at Northampton Guildhall.

 Council Meetings - see the council meetings page for more information.